Protector (Atari Jaguar video game): Reception

-According to Forhan, Protector sold 100 copies in the first year, with the special edition selling 500 copies by 2002, making it Songbird's best-selling title for the Jaguar.
+According to Forhan, Protector sold 100 copies in the first year, with the special edition selling 500 copies by 2002, making it Songbird's best-selling title for the Atari Jaguar.
 The game also received acclaim from critics.

 GameFans Eric Mylonas felt the game was a standard but solid Defender-style shooter.
 Video Games Ralph Karels lauded its gameplay and smooth performance, but noted that the game's visuals may not impress.
 The Atari Times Bruce Clarke found the game to be a very good Defender clone and praised both its audiovisual and game feel, but criticized the unbalanced difficulty level.
+Mike Dolce of Jaguar Front Page News (a part of the GameSpy network) stated that "If you are a big Defender fan, you should not live without this game.
+It's very fun, but very challenging".
 Author Andy Slaven highlighted the game's audiovisual presentation, controls, and old-school playability.

-The special edition later earned a reputation as one of the best Atari Jaguar games.
-In 2004, GamesTM called it one of the most fun Jaguar titles, citing its audiovisual elements, game feel, and difficulty curve.
+The special edition later earned a reputation as one of the best Jaguar games.
+GamesTM ranked it as one of the most fun Jaguar titles, stating that offered a decent take on the gameplay of the original Defender compared to Defender 2000.
+They also highlighted its audiovisual elements, game feel, and difficulty curve.
 Retro Gamer found the game better than Defender 2000 and praised it for having some of the best 2D graphics on the Jaguar.
 Reviewing the special edition in 2009, neXGam commended its simple graphics, additional content, and fast-paced intuitive gameplay.
 PCMag considered it the definitive version of Protector, while Time Extension deemed it better than the original release due to its new features and content.